-This article applies to: ❌ Basic/Standard tier ✔️ Enterprise tier
+This article applies to: ❌ Basic/Standard ✔️ Enterprise

-- An already provisioned Azure Spring Apps Enterprise tier instance.
-For more information, see Quickstart: Build and deploy apps to Azure Spring Apps using the Enterprise tier.
+- An already provisioned Azure Spring Apps Enterprise plan instance.
+For more information, see Quickstart: Build and deploy apps to Azure Spring Apps using the Enterprise plan.

 - One or more applications running in Azure Spring Apps.
 For more information on creating apps, see How to Deploy Spring Boot applications from Azure CLI.

 - Your static files or dynamic front-end application - for example, a React app.

 Deploy your static files

 You can deploy static files to Azure Spring Apps using NGINX or HTTPD web servers in the following ways:

 - You can deploy static files directly.
 Azure Spring Apps automatically configures the specified web server to serve the static files.

 You can also create a server configuration file to customize the web server.

 Use the following command to deploy static files directly using an autogenerated default server configuration file.